Markus Breitschmid: Friedrich Nietzsche and Architecture

+Non-Referential Architecture

-Since 2013, Breitschmid propagates Non-Referential Architecture as a response to a contemporary societal current that increasingly rejects ideologies of any kind, political and otherwise.
-The first use of the term Non-Referential appears in a reprint of an interview between Olgiati and Breitschmid in the Italian journal Domus.
+Since 2013, Breitschmid has propagated Non-Referential Architecture as a response to a contemporary societal current that increasingly rejects ideologies of any kind, political and otherwise.
+The first use of the term Non-Referential appears in a reprint of an interview written by Breitschmid in the Italian journal Domus.
 In 2014, Breitschmid published a rebuttal titled "Architecture is Derived from Architecture" (published in German language) in the Swiss journal Werk, Bauen + Wohnen, thereby responding to an architectural claim made by others that attempts to imbue meaning into architecture from the extra-architectural.

-Breitschmid wrote the book Non-Referential Architecture, a treatise on contemporary architecture, that was published in 2018.
-It analyses the societal currents of the early 21st century and argues that those currents are radically different from the epoch of postmodernity.
+Breitschmid wrote the book Non-Referential Architecture, a treatise on contemporary architecture, during a sabbatical in Ithaca, New York, and in Blacksburg, Virginia in 2016 and 2017.
+The manuscript was copyrighted in the USA; the book was published in the original English version and a German translation by Simonett & Baer in Basel in 2018.
+The book has been published in new editions and several other languages since its first appearance.
+It analyses the societal currents of the early 21st century and argues that those currents radically differ from the epoch of postmodernity.
+Contrary to the misconception that the book calls for the abolishment of references in architecture, Breitschmid argues that non-referentiality does not mean that architects would not use references anymore but rather that architectural references have lost their semantic meaning.
 The book proposes a new framework for architecture and defines the seven underlying principles – 1) experience of space, 2) oneness, 3) newness, 4) construction, 5) contradiction, 6) order, 7) sensemaking – for a Non-Referential Architecture.
-The book has been published in several languages since its first appearance.
+Amazon listed the book as its best-selling architecture theory book in 2018.